- Faculty & Staff

 Step 2: The Office of Student Conduct shall give notice of the specific charges against the student, in writing.
 The notice shall clearly indicate the offense with specific reference to the violated regulation and shall indicate the time and place of the initial meeting with the Director of Student Conduct.
 If the student/organization requests a hearing, a separate notice shall be presented to the accused at least five (5) days prior to the hearing.
-In extreme cases, the five-day notification period may be waived if deemed necessary by the Vice President for Enrollment & Student Services.
+In extreme cases, the five-day notification period may be waived if deemed necessary.
 A student may waive their right to a hearing in writing.
 In such cases, the Director of Student Conduct will consider the evidence and make a sanction decision (See Administrative Sanction Hearing).
 If the student does not waive their right to a hearing and does not appear for such a hearing, their case will be considered by the board and a decision will be rendered in their absence.

 Step 3: The Office of Student Conduct shall ensure that any student charged with violating University rules and regulations has, prior to appearing before the Judicial Board, been presented with a statement defining the composition and authority of the Judicial Board.

 Step 4: The Judicial Board shall examine all relevant facts and circumstances presented at the hearing and reach an equitable decision.
 A record of the hearing shall be kept to enable review and every reasonable attempt shall be made to keep the matter appropriately confidential.
 All hearings are audio recorded, however in the event of equipment failure, a board member will take notes to ensure accurate recording of the hearing.
 Fredonia will not be responsible for turning audio recordings into written transcript form.
 Grounds for appeal will also not be considered due to equipment failure.